-This is the fifty-first in a series of reviews of the best dive resort locations around the world.
-In this post, the focus is the Turks and Caicos.
+This is the fifty-first in a series of reviews of the best scuba diving destinations around the world.
+In this post, the focus is on the Turks and Caicos.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.

 Have you ever been diving in Turks and Caicos?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.

 Background – The Turks and Caicos Islands are a British Overseas Territory consisting of 8 main islands and over 299 smaller ones that are part of the Lucayan Archipelago along with the Bahamas.
 Located southeast of the Bahamas, northeast of Cuba and Hispaniola (the Dominican Republic and Haiti), and 1,042 kilometers (647 miles) east southeast from Miami, Turks and Caicos has a total landmass of 616.3 square kilometers (238 square miles) and a population of 32,000.
 23,000 of them live in Providenciales on the Caicos Islands.
 Cockburn Town on Grand Turk Island is the capital.